codingEzio/codingEzio.github.io/docs/hands-on/core-database.md

 );
 ```

-secondly
+- Secondly

-making sure it was properly done, logically, in detail
+  > making sure it was properly done, logically, in detail

 ```sql
 SELECT * FROM information_schema.PARTITIONS
 WHERE TABLE_SCHEMA = 'testdb' AND TABLE_NAME = 'Quotes';
 ```

-checking how it was done, physically, in the file system
+- Checking how it was done, physically, in the file system

   > If you were like me, using MySQL Docker and be able to access the container

 ```sh
 # enter the shell